ryanhugh/searchneu/docs2/Frontend.md

 ### Location Link

 The location link component renders the location of a section.
-If it is a valid section, it also hyperlinks it to Google Maps.
+If it is a valid building, it also hyperlinks it to Google Maps.
 Screenshot:

 ![Location Link screenshot](https://i.imgur.com/tQ849bd.png)